Board of Trustees

 Stephen Pugh (Chair)

 Stephen, a lifelong eczema sufferer and member of the Society for many years, has had a long career with various organisations, including Price Waterhouse, NM Rothschild, Burberrys, The Economist Group and Adnams.
-He is also Chair of Corporation at Suffolk New College and an adviser to the Adnams pension scheme.
+He is an adviser to the Adnams pension scheme.

 James Pitayanukul (Treasurer)